MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugeventcontextcallbacks-createprocess.md

 Any of these values can be zero if they cannot be provided by the engine.

+Refer to [IDebugEventCallbacks::CreateProcess](nf-dbgeng-idebugeventcallbacks-createprocess.md) for parameter description and additional information.

 ## -parameters

 ### -param ImageFileHandle